saketkc/bisc-104/README.md

 # bisc-104
-Teaching material used for BISC-104L[Fall 2016] at USC Edit
+Teaching material used for BISC-104L[Fall 2016] at USC